 Then it's time to go totally Tudor…

-Up on Castle Street, the Grade 1-listed house Nantclwyd Y Dre is as a fantastic local museum today, taking its visitors through the lives and times of its many residents.
+Up on Castle Street, the Grade 1-listed house Nantclwyd y Dre is as a fantastic local museum today, taking its visitors through the lives and times of its many residents.
 Largely developed in early Tudor times, you can see what it was like to sleep behind waxed linen windows in the 15th century here.
 You can also boggle at its 17th century toilet, see its Victorian incarnation as a girls’ school, and check out its primitive, early 20th century telephone.
-The museum is open on weekends in April, May and September, and every day apart from Thursday from June to August.
-Trips out of season can also be arranged through the website online.
+The museum's opening hours vary so check the website if you plan to visit.
+Trips out of season can also be arranged through the website.

 In town, you can even eat in a lovely old Tudor pile.
 The Myddleton Grill On The Square is known locally as the Seven Eyes, as its multiple windows stacked along the roof offer great views over the town.
 Its higgledy-piggledy rooms and wooden beams provide the perfect backdrop when you're demolishing your ribs and steaks too, Henry VIII-style.